Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

 <!-- ------------------------ -->
 ## Orchestrate Jobs
-Duration: 10
+Duration: 8

 During this step we will be orchestrating our new Snowpark Notebook pipelines with Snowflake's native orchestration feature named Tasks.
-You can create and deploy Snowflake Task objects using SQL as well as Python Task APIs.
+You can create and deploy Snowflake Task objects using SQL as well as with our Python Task APIs.
 For this Quickstart, we will use Snowflake Python Task APIs to create the Tasks.
 We will create two tasks, one for each Notebook, and chain them together.
 To put this in context, we are on step **#8** in our data flow overview:

 <img src="assets/quickstart_overview.png" width="800" />